 Upsells can either be placed on product pages, in a pop up box when a product is added to the cart, on the cart page or even after the customer has checked out.

 Once you have identified good candidate products for upsells, you need to create some offers on your store.
-Doing this with SellUp is simple since it covers all the upsell touch points on your store.
+Doing this with SellUp for example is simple since it covers all the upsell touch points on your store.

-Setting up upsells on Shopify
+Configuring upsells on your Shopify store

 Taking our previous example of upselling a screen protector when someone buys a phone case, let’s set one up.